 Chinese nationals in India fear backlash, anxious over anti-China sentiments

-The Chinese Embassy in New Delhi announced on May 25 that they will arrange for five flights run by the China Southern Airlines, China Eastern Airlines and Air China to bring students, tourists and businesspersons to five Chinese cities, including Shanghai and Guangzhou.
+The Chinese Embassy in New Delhi announced on May 25 that they will arrange for flights to take back students, tourists and businesspersons to five Chinese cities, including Shanghai and Guangzhou.
 "It will impact the psychology of the Chinese here.
 There are 2,000 Chinese firms in various sectors in India which are going to be impacted," Deepak said.

 Alka Acharya, another China expert, said there are two kinds of impacts of such an incident -- short term and medium term.
 Usually after the initial nationalistic reaction in the short term things tend to normalise in the medium term, but with such a border clash happening for the first time in decades clearly the resonance would be much more in both India and China, said Acharya, professor at the Centre for East Asian Studies, School of International Studies, in JNU.